Delaware Roads - Bus. US 13

 There are many Business US 13's in Delaware, and a couple that no longer exist.
 They're basically wherever you find an older alignment of US 13.
 The longest stretch of old 13, Bi State Boulevard through Seaford and Laurel to Delmar, may not be Business 13 anymore, but it almost doubtlessly once was.
 Current Business 13's include Main Street in Bridgeville (where the shield atop this page is from), Upper King Road through Woodside and Camden, Governors Avenue in Dover, and Market St./Philadelphia Pike from Wilmington north to Claymont.
 There is one Alternate US 13 sign for the Bridgeville section, seen from DE 404 westbound at US 13 south of town.

-MD 675 NB (which was once US 13, and may even have been Maryland's extension of Business US 13), and then maybe-Business 13 southbound at the Maryland state line and DE/MD 54.
-Everything on the Maryland side of 54 is MD 54, and everything on the Delaware side is DE 54, but as you can see, signs tend to mix the two, and it doesn't always skew in Maryland's favor.
+Maybe-Business 13 southbound at the Maryland state line and DE/MD 54.
+Everything on the Maryland side of 54 is MD 54, and everything on the Delaware side is DE 54, but as you can see on the 54 page (linked at bottom), signs tend to mix the two, and it doesn't always skew in Maryland's favor.

 Northbound in Bridgeville, the only business route concurrency in Delaware breaks up.
 The 404 shield uses an older cut-corner font, and this may be a remnant of the Business 13/DE 404 duplex (the Business banner looks newer than the rest of the assembly).
 I highly doubt the US 13 trailblazer in the background was ever intended to be a reassurance marker - i.e., it is not an error, but a guide for Business Route travelers.